Tyler Motte

-Tyler Motte (born March 10, 1995) is an American professional ice hockey forward who currently plays on a professional try-out for the Charlotte Checkers of the American Hockey League (AHL).
+Tyler Motte (born March 10, 1995) is an American professional ice hockey player who is a forward.
+He most recently played on a professional try-out for the Charlotte Checkers of the American Hockey League (AHL).
 Motte was drafted 121st overall by the Chicago Blackhawks in the 2013 NHL entry draft, and spent 33 games with the team in 2017 before being traded to the Columbus Blue Jackets.
 He has also played for the Vancouver Canucks, New York Rangers, Ottawa Senators, Tampa Bay Lightning, and Detroit Red Wings.

 Playing career

 Amateur

 As a youth, Motte played in the 2008 Quebec International Pee-Wee Hockey Tournament with the Detroit Red Wings minor ice hockey team.

 During the 2010–11 season, Motte played for the Detroit Honeybaked U16 team of the Tier 1 Elite Hockey League.
 He recorded 22 goals and 14 assists in 33 games.
 Honeybaked captured USA Hockey's Tier 1 national championship and Motte had three goals and three assists in six tournament games.
 He scored two third period goals, the first assisted by Jon Pierret to tie the game, for Honeybaked in the 3–2 comeback win over Shattuck St. Mary's in the championship game.

 Motte trained with the USA Hockey National Team Development Program U-17 team during the 2011–12 season, where he recorded 25 goals and 16 assists in 53 games.
 Motte played two games for the U-18 team, scoring once.
 In two USHL playoff games he scored two goals.
 During the 2012–13 season, he recorded 26 goals and 19 assists in 67 games for the U-18 team.